Sites A and B at Newgrange

 Sites A and B are two of the forty or so satellite monuments which surround the Boyne Valley.
 Satellite mounds are a common feature of this type of monument, where smaller mounds are built around a larger and probably later monument.

 The mound is not in the centre, but offset to one side.
 Enclosing banks seem to have been a common enough feature of passage graves.
-They also survive at the Giant's Ring in County Down, Site 1 at Knocknarea and Muckelty Hill in County Sligo, Croughan cairn in County Donegal, and Eochy's Cairn north of Cong in County Mayo.
+They also survive at the Giant's Ring in County Down, Knocknarea and Muckelty Hill in County Sligo, Croughan cairn in County Donegal, and Eochy's cairn north of the village of Cong in County Mayo.

 National Monuments Report

 This monument is described by Stout (1991, 268) as: This monument (Newgrange Site A) was first recorded on the OS first edition (1837).
 A mound, within the ‘ring’ north-west of centre, was termed ‘moat’.
 Coffey (1912, 42) referred to the mound as Tumulus A and wrote that it ‘appeared to have been encircled, at a distance of two hundred feet from the mound, by a vallum, a portion of which is still traceable at the east side.’
 This eastern segment was levelled in 1965.

 The embanked enclosure is situated on a terrace beside the River Boyne.
 The underlying brown earth soil has a shallow depth and is derived from outwashed sands and gravels.
 Newgrange passage tomb is in a prominent position on the terrace above and north of the enclosure.
 Knowth and Dowth are prominent features to the north-west and north-east respectively.
 Most closely associated with Site A is the embanked enclosure, Newgrage Site O (ME026-006), which lies at the edge of the Boyne only 370 meters to the south-west.
 The denuded earthwork is roughly circular in plan with a maximum external diameter of 175 meters.